rfreemo/accelerator-aem-work-with-assetsview/modules/m3-productivity/productivity.md

       <img alt="" src="assets/share_link.png" width="240"/>

 2. Copy the link from the link share dialog, and note that the link has a unique ID.
 It is not just a simple path to the entity that you shared, and does have an expiry time which you can set at this point.

 3. Open an incognito window, or a different browser in which you are **NOT logged in** with an Adobe account.

-4. Past the shared link into the address bar.
+4. Paste the shared link into the address bar.
 Notice the link is to an author URL such as: ```https://author-p123456-e123456.adobeaemcloud.com/linkshare.html?sh=_long_unique_id```, and all content on an author instance would normally require authentication.

-5. Click return and see tha image is visible and can be downloaded by your simulated **unauthenticated user** in the Link Share viewer
+5. Click return and see that image is visible and can be downloaded by your simulated **unauthenticated user** in the Link Share viewer

       <img alt="" src="assets/linkshare.png" width="340"/>